 Consider this a virtual cheers!
 And come on over to the Briana K Community Group on Facebook so we can share in crafting projects, a few laughs, and support our fellow friends.

-I hope you enjoy this new pattern, keep following along for more.
+I hope you enjoy this crochet pattern, keep following along for more.

 What I love about cocoon wraps is the simplistic construction.
 If sweaters intimidate you, then start with a cocoon wrap!
 It’s as easy as crocheting a rectangle for the body.
 Not only is it a confidence builder, but it’s a relaxing project for the experienced crocheter.